 - that I have a legitimate claim to be just who I am

 - that it is all right to feel what I feel

 - that I am not alone in experiencing the world as I do

 - that I can trust my own, often undervalued and ignored, experience to guide me in life

 The author seems to be saying that the simple act of listening to another with the focused intent of understanding him or her on their terms plays an important role in helping a person move beyond the stuck cycle of self-blame and punishment.
 It contributes to freeing a person to step out into the world, which had previously been seen as unfriendly but which now can be reclaimed as a place to which he or she feels they belong.
-Listening empathicly to another or to oneself is a way of welcoming and building a sense of home.
+Listening empathically to another or to oneself is a way of welcoming and creating a sense of belonging.